altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 But the cautious old general shook his head.

 "The empire's cannons won't reach us and the outer walls are unharmed.
 It is meaningless to leave the fort.
-Isn't that the enemies' ploy?"
+Isn't that the enemies' ploy?"<br/>

-"That, that is..."
+"That, that is..."<br/>

 "Zechmeister, sharpen the lance bestowed to you by the Duke.
-It would be put to use soon."
+It would be put to use soon."<br/>

-"..."
+"..."<br/>

 The youth lowered his gaze.